 About 25% of people with cavernous malformations in the brain never have symptoms.

 In some instances, the condition is caused by mutations in particular genes.
 These familial cavernous malformations are inherited from a parent.
 In other cases, the malformations appear without a family history.

 Symptoms of cavernous malformations depend on the location and size of the malformation.
 Although children sometimes have symptoms, most people who have symptoms are between 20 and 50 years old.

 Complications of cavernous malformations include:

 Many people only find out about a cavernous malformation when it bleeds.
 This causes stroke in some people.
-If you notice symptoms, such as seizure, numbness, vomiting, or physical weakness, go immediately to the emergency room or call 911 to get help.
+If you notice symptoms, such as seizure, severe headache, numbness, vomiting associated with headache, or physical weakness, go immediately to the emergency room or call 911 to get help.